lachlan-ibm/verify_access_autoconf/docs/examples.rst

 ==================================================================

 The WebSEAL / AAC deployment defines a Verify Access deployment with a single WebSEAL reverse proxy.
-This proxy is configured to perform authentication using the AAC authetnication capabilities.
+This proxy is configured to perform authentication using the AAC authentication capabilities.
+The configuration steps performed
+include:

+- Creating a WebSEl Reverse Proxy instance
+- Integrating the AAC/Federation runtime to provide authentication to WebSEAL
+- Enable the Username/Password authentication mechanism
+- Create a demo user in the WebSEAL User Registry
+- Update the default WebSEAL login page to use AAC

 .. include:: ../examples/webseal_authsvc_login.yaml